aklivity/zilla-plus-aws-templates/amazon-msk/cdktf/secure-public-access/README.md

-# CDKTF Project Setup Guide
+# Secure Public Access Terraform deploy via CDKTF

 This guide will help you gather the necessary AWS values required to configure and deploy Zilla Plus Secure Public Access using CDKTF.